project-hadron/discovery-capability/docs/source/fundamentals/basics.rst

 Environment Variables
 ---------------------

-To this point we have been using the default settings of where to store the named contract and the persisted dataset.
-These are set up at initialization as environment variables for you and are in general local to your working directory.
+To this point we have been using the default settings of where to find the named source and store the persisted dataset.
+In addition the default location of where to store the capability recipes is also set.
+These are set up at initialization as environment variables and are relative to your working directory.

 The current set of environment variables can be viewed with the report